longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Rowan Smothers: Yeah, but those pipes were probably pretty old.
 I gotta...In fact, the contractor… I gotta replace the roof now.
 The contractor that did the windows says we need the roof replaced.
 So, there’s still 150, 200 thousand dollars that’s still gonna need to go into that.
-Kennedy Johnson: And what’s your name?
+Kennedi Johnson: And what’s your name?
 I didn’t get it on here.
 Rowan Smothers: My name is Rowan Smothers.
-Kennedy Johnson: Rowan Smothers, okay.
+Kennedi Johnson: Rowan Smothers, okay.
 I’m Kennedy Johnson.
 Nice to meet you.
 Rowan Smothers: In fact, this picture, do you know all these people?
 Participant: No, I don’t know any of ‘em.
 Rowan Smothers: Okay, that is Oliver Norton.